 Use this straightforward guide to learn what a cryptocurrency wallet is, how they work and discover which one’s are the best on the market.
-If you are looking for something a bit more in detail about cryptocurrencies please check out our course on it.
+If you are looking for something a bit more in detail about cryptocurrencies.

 What is a Cryptocurrency Wallet?

 A cryptocurrency wallet is a software program that stores private and public keys and interacts with various blockchain to enable users to send and receive digital currency and monitor their balance.
 If you want to use Bitcoin or any other cryptocurrency, you will need to have a digital wallet.

 Millions of people use cryptocurrency wallets, but there is a considerable misunderstanding about how they work.
 Unlike traditional ‘pocket’ wallets, digital wallets don’t store currency.
 In fact, currencies don’t get stored in any single location or exist anywhere in any physical form.
 All that exists are records of transactions stored on the blockchain.

 Cryptocurrency wallets are software programs that store your public and private keys and interface with various blockchains so users can monitor their balance, send money and conduct other operations.
 When a person sends you bitcoins or any other type of digital currency, they are essentially signing off ownership of the coins to your wallet’s address.
 To be able to spend those coins and unlock the funds, the private key stored in your wallet must match the public address the currency is assigned to.
 If the public and private keys match, the balance in your digital wallet will increase, and the senders will decrease accordingly.
 There is no actual exchange of real coins.
 The transaction is signified merely by a transaction record on the blockchain and a change in balance in your cryptocurrency wallet.